Rahulgit3D2Y/Flask_Tutorial/README.md

 # Flask_Tutorial
-learning flaks by building a website
+learning flask by building a website